 PRICING – AMAZON BUY BOX OVERSIGHT

-One of the reasons why an Amazon store or Amazon inventory is not selling is lack of access to the Amazon Buy Box.
+One of the reasons why an Amazon store or Amazon inventory is not selling is lack of access to the Amazon Buy Box. and proper buy box optimization.
 Some reasons why sellers are not awarded the Amazon Buy Box are highlighted below.

 1. Off-Site & On-Site Product Price Discrepancy

 When it comes to product pricing, Amazon has an advanced algorithm to check for the average product price online.
 The Amazon algorithm can easily check whether an Amazon listing item is priced too high or too low for its particular category.